-Qing Yang Gong Temple (Green Goat Palace) is the oldest and largest Taoist temple in the Southwest of China.
+Qing Yang Gong Temple (Green Goat Palace) is the oldest and largest Taoist temple in Southwest China.
 It is situated in the western portion of Chengdu City.
 Originally built in the early Tang Dynasty (618-907), this temple has been rebuilt and repaired many times.
 The existing buildings were mostly built during The Qing Dynasty (1644-1911).

-According to legend, Qing Yang Gong was said to be the birth place of the founder of Taoism, Lao Tsu, and is where he made the first sermon about Taoism.
-Ever since Taoism was established, this temple was said to be holy place for immortals to get together.
+According to legend, Qing Yang Gong was said to be the birthplace of the founder of Taoism, Lao Tsu, and is where he made the first sermon about Taoism.
+Ever since Taoism was established, this temple was said to be the holy place for immortals to get together.
 According to recorded history, this temple was visited by two emperors of the Tang Dynasty.
 The temple was named by one of these two emperors.
 Because of this, Qing Yang Gong is regarded as a cultural and historical site of great importance in Chengdu.

 In the middle of the entrance of Qing Yang Gong is the mountain gate.
-On it hangs a tablet with an inscription which reads "Qing Yang Gong".
+On it hangs a tablet with an inscription that reads "Qing Yang Gong".
 It is said to have been inscribed by an important official of the Tang Dynasty.
 The exterior of this gate is decorated with brightly-colored animals on its stone pillars and cornices.
 Delicately sculptured, these animals make this gate look elegant and brilliant.
-Standing right inside Sanqing Palace, one of the main temple buildings, there are the three immerse statues of Sanqing (Three Purities), the most representative immortals in Taoism.
+Standing right inside Sanqing Palace, one of the main temple buildings, there are the three immersed statues of Sanqing (Three Purities), the most representative immortals in Taoism.
 The highlight of Qing Yang Gong Temple is the two brass mythological animals which are the most famous relics of this temple.
 They are located in the Sanqing Palace.
-Considered as the simultaneous incarnation of all twelve zodiacal animals of China, these two mythological animals are said to bring health and longevity for anyone who strokes their head.
-Because of this, their head have been worn smooth by luck-seekers.
+Considered the simultaneous incarnation of all twelve zodiacal animals of China, these two mythological animals are said to bring health and longevity to anyone who strokes their head.
+Because of this, their head has been worn smooth by luck-seekers.